JoseDavidLopezBlanco/josedavidlopezblanco.github.io/_pages/research.md

 </details>
 <br>

 ## López Blanco, J.D.
-Internal and International Migration in “Schengenland”.Determinants of graduate migration from Italy and Spain
+Internal and International Migration in “Schengenland”.
+Selectivity of the young Spanish migration
 <details>

 <summary>Read more</summary>
 The  study  of  the  links  between  internal  and  international  migration  has  traditionally  been  neglected  in migration research.
-This gap is even more striking in the case of the countries of the European Union, as the policy of free movement and the creation of a common labour market have placed intra-European mobility in a liminal state: neither an unlimited space of free movement nor a classic example of cross-border restrictions.
-With the aim of filling this gap, this paper addresses the question of whether - and how - intra-European migration differs from intra-European migration in terms of migration selectivity and economic performance.
-It does so by examining the attraction of graduate migration to internal and international economic ’cores’, using comparable micro-level survey data from a representative sample of Italian and Spanish graduates.
-The findings confirm that intra-EU migration remains a costly project, requiring greater scale and diversity of resources than internal migration.
-They also show that the nature of each resource influences migration decisions, as the extent to which resources are location-specific and their transferability determine which migration path is chosen.
-Finally, the results also highlight the important role of regional development and economic/non-economic factors in determining selectivity between internal and international migration.
-Thus, internal and international migration can act as a factor in the reproduction of social and spatial inequality.
+This gap is even more striking in the case of the countries of the European Union, as the policy of free movement and the creation of a common labour market have placed intra-European mobility in a liminal
+state:  neither an unlimited space of free movement nor a classic example of cross-border restrictions.
+This paper addresses the question of whether - and how - intra-European migration differs from internal migration in terms of migration selectivity.
+It does so by using comparable micro-level survey data from a representative sample of Spanish graduates and vocational trainees.
+The results show that internal and intra-European migration are positively selected with respect to education and that the strength of the selection mechanism is similar for them, especially compared to non-European international migration,  where positive selection is stronger.
+They also show that the nature of each resource influences migration decisions,  as its transferability or location-specific utility determines which migration path is chosen.
+Finally, the results also highlight the important role of regional inequality in determining selectivity among migration projects.

- - <i>Draft available upon request</i>.
+ - <i>Pre-print available: https://osf.io/preprints/socarxiv/btxqn/ </i>.

 </details>
 <br>